Mr-Kashi/Mr-Kashi/README.md

 -Hi, I’m @Mr-Kashi
-- 👀 I’m interested in programming bots and making games
+- 👀 I’m interested in making games
-- 🌱 I’m currently learning discord.js, web development.
+- 🌱 I’m currently learning how to use git and Godot
-- 💞️ I’m looking to collaborate on nothing yet
+- 💞️ I’m not looking to collaborate yet
 - 📫 How to reach me ...

 <!---